OrkunAvci/Event-Attendance-Tracker/README.md

 My Mid-point Thesis project.

 The documentation can be found in `documentation.pdf`.
-It is one week behind the development however, some features have been added.
+It is one week behind the development however, some features have been added after the docuemnt has been written.

 I am not no longer developing this project.